Learn how to say “those” plus other Spanish words and phrases using the award-winning Rosetta Stone app.

 Very often, people decide to learn the Spanish language because they so frequently encounter Spanish in their everyday life.
 This makes sense, when you consider that Spanish is spoken across the U.S. and heard in popular movies, on TV shows, and in music.
 In other cases, people make the decision to learn the Spanish language due to plans to volunteer or vacation in any of the 20 countries worldwide where Spanish is the official language.
 Regardless of your reasons, you will get off to a very strong start by first learning the pronunciation of some basic and frequently used Spanish words.
 This is an important foundational step in understanding to speak Spanish in everyday situations—with any of the 437 million Spanish speakers around the globe.

-Some new language learners get sidetracked trying to memorize long lists of Spanish words and phrases.
+Some new language learners get sidetracked trying to memorise long lists of Spanish words and phrases.
 Then, they become frustrated when they find that they can’t understand or speak in everyday Spanish conversations.
 That’s why it’s strongly recommended that you focus on learning to pronounce basic words and phrases.
 This proven and practical approach to learning Spanish will help you develop the confidence to comfortably engage in conversation with the locals.

 Of note, Spanish does have some unique characteristics that can make learning accurate pronunciation challenging for beginners.
 As just one example, the Spanish letter r is pronounced much differently than the English letter r.
-And pronouncing the Spanish r will most likely require practice for new Spanish language learners.
+And pronouncing the Spanish r will most likely require practise for new Spanish language learners.
 The distinctive sound of the Spanish r is produced by tapping the tip of the tongue on the roof of the mouth, just about one third of the way back in the mouth.
-Some language-learning experts suggest that new Spanish learners practice replicating the English “tt” sound, as it sounds in the word butter.
+Some language-learning experts suggest that new Spanish learners practise replicating the English “tt” sound, as it sounds in the word butter.

 Accurate Spanish pronunciation depends on you receiving immediate feedback.
 Rosetta Stone helps you dial in your pronunciation with our TruAccent™ speech-recognition engine.
 TruAccent compares your voice to native and non-native speakers—in real-time—so you get the feedback you need for the most accurate pronunciation.
 It’s also adjustable, which allows you to tweak your accent as needed.
 TruAccent is a powerful tool for helping you learn and speak the Spanish language.